epicentre-msf/.github/profile/README.md

 - The [Data Science Team Gallery](https://epicentre-msf.github.io/gallery/): a gallery of the dashboards, tools and R packages developped by the Data Science team.

-- The [GeoApp](https://apps.epicentre-msf.org/secure/app/outbreak-tools-geoapp): an interactive web application designed to facilitate the inclusion of geographic information into an [Outbreak Tools](https://epicentre-msf.github.io/outbreak-tools/) Linelist.

 - The [Meeting Place Planner](https://apps.epicentre-msf.org/public/app/carbon-travel-app): a tool to estimate the best location to host a meeting based on participant location and number, to minimise flight travel emissions.

 ## Connect With Us